Messiah of Evil: Analysis

 The process of transformation for the infected is depicted on screen, but this process is also never really explained.
 The film features a distinctive pattern of symptoms for the infected population of Point Dune.
 They start bleeding from their eyes while becoming insensitive to pain.
 They consume meat regardless of its source, including human flesh and a mouse.
 Once fully transformed, they "become mere shells of their former selves".
 They all eagerly await the return of the so-called "dark stranger", passing the time by lighting bonfires on the beach and gathering round them.
 When the long-awaited return occurs, they are sent to spread their disease to other areas of California.

 When a victim is chased through a supermarket and devoured, the death is implied and not depicted.
 It seems to be a reference to consumerism similar to the satire of consumerism in Dawn of the Dead (1978).
 Newman finds the highlight of the film to be the scene set in the movie theater.
 Toni, the "nymphet" as he calls her, is watching a collage of scenes from the Western Gone with the West (1974).
 Meanwhile, the decayed theater is increasingly filled with undead people.

 Brendan Riley notes that the zombie films of George A. Romero are known for their social criticism, but he believes that the same can be said of non-Romero films of the genre.
 He notes Messiah as an example.
-The undead hordes consist of strait-laced, suit-wearing people, while their targets include a long-haired dandy and his two lovers.
+The undead hordes consist of strait-laced, suit-wearing people, while their targets include long-haired dandy Thom and his two lovers Toni and Laura.

 Newman places the film within a specific era of horror film, which he names "the American Nightmare".
 He defines it as the era starting with Night of the Living Dead (1968) and ending with Dawn of the Dead (1978).
 He defines it as an era when writer-directors started their own film projects and then went in search of business partners and shady distributors.
 The films had commercial value, but the creators managed to express their personal concerns within the framework of the genre.
 He places Messiah among the one-off oddities produced in this era and notes that such oddities were regularly released alongside marketable hits that spawned sequels.
 Newman believes the era properly ended in the early 1980s, when formula-driven franchises such as Friday the 13th and A Nightmare on Elm Street started dominating the genre.